mobile operator profiles.

 Devices: Straight Talk offers feature phones on the AT&T, Verizon and T-Mobile networks and Android phones on Sprint, Verizon and AT&T network and Symbian smartphones on AT&T. To determine which network a Straight Talk phone uses see, How to Tell Which Network (AT&T, T-Mobile or Verizon) a TracFone, NET10 or Straight Talk Phone Uses.
 Straight Talk smartphones only work with the Unlimited plan, they can not be used on the All You Need plan which is restricted to non-smartphones, aka feature phones.

-Straight Talk SIMs only work with the Unlimited plan, they can not be used on the All You Need plan.
+Straight Talk BYOP requires the Unlimited plan, BYOP devices can't be used on All You Need plan.

 Data (APN) Settings for Straight Talk SIMs:

-How to Buy: Straight Talk phones are available only at Walmart stores, walmart.com and straighttalk.com.
-SIMs are available online at www.straighttalkbyop.com and walmart.com and cost $14.99.
+How to Buy: Straight Talk phones and SIMs are available only at Walmart stores, walmart.com and straighttalk.com.

 The GSM Straight Talk feature phones use SIM cards.
 However these SIMs are locked to the phone they were sold with and can not be used in any other phones including other Straight Talk phones.
 The feature phones themselves are virtually impossible to unlock and can not be used on any other service.